Iran launches a drone attack on Israel, a major escalation of Middle East conflict

 In a statement broadcast on Iranian state television, Iran's Islamic Revolutionary Guard Corps described the attack as a "large-scale military operation" against multiple targets inside Israel.

-More than 100 drones were launched by Iran, an Israeli military spokesperson told reporters.
-In response, Israel had positioned tens of aircraft in order to counter the attack and would "do our best to intercept them before they reach Israel," the spokesperson said.

-Current and retired U.S. officials told NPR that Iran's drones were likely to have fixed targets and may not be redirected in air.
-Cruise or ballistic missiles would be targeted by Israel's missile defense system known as the Iron Dome, they said.
-U.S. intelligence had watched for days as Iran prepared its missiles for an attack, the officials said.

-Hezbollah, the Lebanon-based militant group, said that it had staged its own attack by launching dozens of rockets toward an Israeli military base in the occupied Golan Heights early Sunday.
+Hezbollah, the Lebanon-based militant group, said that it had staged its own attack by launching dozens of rockets toward an Israeli military base in the Golan early Sunday.

 In a Saturday night address to Israelis, Israeli Prime Minister Benjamin Netanyahu said that his country was ready for "any scenario, both defensively and offensively."